jordanmoore98/it380project/README.md

 # it380project
-This is the group project for IT 380
+This is the group project for IT 380, we will share the code and other documents here.